dbu9/sciencechronicle.org/content/en/quiz/master-your-vitamin-knowledge-essential-nutrients-unveiled/index.md

 {{< unhide buttonText="Explanation" >}}
 👩‍🏫 Folic acid, or folate, is particularly important during pregnancy to prevent neural tube defects in the developing fetus.
 It supports the growth of the maternal tissues during pregnancy and plays a critical role in cell division.
 {{< /unhide >}}

+## Authors

+1. Dr. Maximilian Thorne, M.D. in Immunology, City College of Medicine
+2. Dr. Isabella Hawthorne, Ph.D. in Molecular Genetics, State University

+*We extend our heartfelt gratitude to these dedicated professionals for their contributions to this educational endeavor.* 💐 💖